global-asp/asp-source/en/0303_namukhaywa.md

 Barera mungo muno,
 Mukhwana.
 Iyeyi yakwa, Mukhwana.
-Iyindi yakwa, Mukhwana.”
+Iyindi yakwa, Mukhwana."

 ##
 This happened again and again.
 Mukhwana did not know what
 to do.
 So he went to his mother,
 Namukhaywa.
-“I have found a beautiful girl,” he said.
-“And I want to marry her.
-But every time I ask her, she sings the same song.”
+"I have found a beautiful girl," he said.
+"And I want to marry her.
+But every time I ask her, she sings the same song."

 ##
 To his surprise, Namukhaywa
-said, “What the girl is singing about is true.
+said, "What the girl is singing about is true.
 That is your sister.
 You were born twins.
 Your father wanted a son, not a daughter.
-So I left your baby sister with the midwife, and brought you home to your father.”
+So I left your baby sister with the midwife, and brought you home to your father."

 ##
 When Mukhwana told his father